-The rectifier converts alternating current (a.c.) induced in the exciter rotor windings into direct current (d.c.) to magnetise the main rotor poles.
+The rectifier converts alternating current (AC) induced in the exciter rotor windings into direct current (DC) to magnetize the main rotor poles.
 The rectifier comprises two semicircular annular positive and negative plates, each with three diodes.
-In addition to connecting to the main rotor, the dc output of the rectifier also connects to a matched pair of varistors (one at each end of the plates) and two pairs of resistors (mounted into holes in the exciter rotor).
+In addition to connecting to the main rotor, the DC output of the rectifier also connects to a matched pair of varistors (one at each end of the plates).
 These additional components protect the rectifier from voltage spikes and surge voltages that may be present on the rotor under various loading conditions of the alternator.